ricedh/drafts/03-ner.md

 Stanford's implementation of NER uses a Conditional Random Field (CRF) in order to label a string of text with entities.
 If you have taken statistics courses, you might be familiar with Hidden Markov Models, which are widely used in the realm of natural language processing for tasks like speech recognition and identifying part of speech of words in a sentence.
 CRF is very similar to that: the classifier used by NER is trained on a large data set containing a sequence of words in sentences, where each word is annotated with an entity category, if there is one.
 Then, using sliding windows that take into account words that come before and words that come after the tokens (words) in question, the program stochastically generates a state (label) for each word, whether that be "location," "organization," "person," etc. Because it is probabilistic, there will always be errors, both false positives and false negatives.
 For a more technical overview of the differences of HMMs and CRFs, please read [this blog post](http://prateekvjoshi.com/2013/02/23/what-are-conditional-random-fields/).

+### Generating a List of Referenced Locations in Each Ad

 Our goal was to find all location names.
-We used the built-in classifier, english.conll.4class, but if you want to train your own classifier, you can of course do that.
-The Wilkens Group at the University of Notre Dame has a good [tutorial on training your own classifier](https://blogs.nd.edu/wilkens-group/2013/10/15/training-the-stanford-ner-classifier-to-study-nineteenth-century-american-fiction/) if you are interested.
-They used NER on a 19th century American Fiction data set, and their tutorial outlines the advantages of training your own classifier.

 As mentioned, we chose Stanford's Named Entity Recognition software to use to identify locations in our corpora of runaway slave ads.
 We chose to write our entity tagger script in Python, and fortunately there is an interface called [Pyner](https://github.com/dat/pyner) that hooks calls to the NER program.

 Once we downloaded NER and cd'd to the directory, we started it with the following UNIX command.
 For an explanation of the arguments to the NER program, please read this short [introduction to initializing NER for using Pyner](http://outofabrownpaperbag.wordpress.com/2013/07/04/stanford-ner-and-pyner-the-beginnings-for-beginners/).
+Note that we use the english.conll.4class classifier.
+It served our purposes, but if you want to train your own classifier, you can of course do that.
+The Wilkens Group at the University of Notre Dame has a good [tutorial on training your own classifier](https://blogs.nd.edu/wilkens-group/2013/10/15/training-the-stanford-ner-classifier-to-study-nineteenth-century-american-fiction/) if you are interested.
+They used NER on a 19th century American Fiction data set, and their tutorial outlines the advantages of training your own classifier.

 ```
 java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/english.conll.4class.distsim.crf.ser.gz -port 8080 -outputFormat inlineXML